Taranaki West Side Story – the missing chapter

 He told me of the way he and his mates had taken to the summit from the hut and although it cheats a bit by heading almost to the northern slopes for a while it makes a lot of sense and is a definite possibility for a future club trip.

-So anyway it’s now certain that I will never be going up the Okahu Gorge again in summer — but one other thing that is certain is that the final chapter of Emily’s West Side Story has yet to be written.
+So anyway it’s now certain that I will not going up the Okahu Gorge again in summer — but one other thing that is certain is that the final chapter of Emily’s West Side Story has yet to be written.

 P.S.
 And the pink ribbons?
 Turns out the eco-wanderer had walked 10 minutes up the track and then had been led astray by the long pink tapes marking a trap line—had I seen them and where did they lead?
-He had followed these until he was hopelessly lost and eventually called his mum on his mobile for help.
+He had followed these for a bit then became confused and scared and eventually called his mum on his mobile for help.
 Apparently he was found safe and well by SAR a while later.

 The policeman at the end of the road was a real cop – uniform and all.
 He was looking for a bloke reported missing who was apparently looking for rainbows!
 And yes a long way away from the other ‘Policeman’.